Jan Bart: Career

-Having been rejected from the Army for medical reasons, he contributed to the war effort by helping to sell War Bonds and singing for the troops.
+Having been rejected from the Army for medical reasons, he contributed to the war effort by selling war bonds and singing for the troops.

-Bart recorded for RCA and Columbia among others, including a rendition of "We’re in Love, We’re in Love" with the Ray Charles Chorus, and later under his own label, Janson Records.
+Bart recorded for RCA and Columbia record labels.
+He recorded "We’re in Love, We’re in Love" with the Ray Charles Chorus, and later under his own label, Janson Records.
 He was a member of ASCAP (The American Society of Composers, Authors And Publishers) starting with his own composition, "Ecstasy" that he penned at age 20.

-Through the 1940s and ‘50s he was a regular on Yiddish radio shows, including the American-Jewish Hour, Yiddish Melodies in Swing' and The American-Jewish Caravan of Stars on WHN and WMGM radio, along with the likes of the Barry Sisters, Molly Picon and Mickey Katz, with famed composer Abe Ellstein at the baton.
-His "Jan Bart Show" on WEVD radio in New York ran for 18 years and his "Jan Bart Show’ on WATV-TV for six.
+Through the 1940s and 50s he was a regular on Yiddish radio shows, including the American-Jewish Hour, Yiddish Melodies in Swing and The American-Jewish Caravan of Stars on WHN and WMGM radio, along with the likes of the Barry Sisters, Molly Picon and Mickey Katz, with composer Abe Ellstein at the baton.
+His "Jan Bart Show" on WEVD radio in New York ran for 18 years and his "Jan Bart Show” on WATV-TV for six.
 His many television appearances included the Milton Berle Show and the National Muscular Dystrophy Telethon with Jerry Lewis.
 He starred in the Yiddish film "Catskill Honeymoon" in 1950.

-When Israel became a state in 1948, Bart truly found his calling.
-He gave up his nightclub career to devote his whole life to establishing and preserving the State of Israel by working tirelessly for Israel bonds throughout the United States, Canada, Europe, and Australia.
+When Israel became a state in 1948, Bart gave up his nightclub career to devote his whole life to establishing and preserving the State of Israel by working for Israel bonds throughout the United States, Canada, Europe, and Australia.
 In the early days, selling Israel bonds meant riding along the boardwalk in the back of an open station wagon, pleading into a megaphone the lessons of the war, that the existence of the State of Israel was central to the survival of the Jewish people.